gambitproject/jsgte/INFOS/start_GSOC_2016.md

 ## Refactoring code (early!)

+In general, Harkirat and Jaume should familiarize themselves with the code, and refactoring will be a good way to do so.
+Here are some suggestions with possible improvement possibilities to learn about the code.

 ### coordinates of graphics elements

-- current graphics coordinates add funny parameters related ato node size to all graphics elements, preventing orthogonality - see also issue #74 https://github.com/gambitproject/jsgte/issues/74
+- current graphics coordinates add funny parameters related ato node size to all graphics elements, preventing orthogonality - see also issue #74 (bug) https://github.com/gambitproject/jsgte/issues/74

 Remedy: